Alleycats (Malaysian band)

-The Alleycats is a Malaysian band which was formed in 1969, and gained popularity in the late 1970s.
+The Alleycats is a Malaysian rock band which was formed in 1969, and gained popularity in the late 1970s.
 It consists of musicians from Penang who were popular in their home state earlier on in their career.

 History

 There were earlier line-ups of this band but the original line-up mentioned were the ones that took the Alleycats to great height of achievements musically.
 The Alleycats was always on top of the musical scene in Malaysia even before it was signed up as a recording band.

 This line-up secured a performance contract in the Mocambo Club situated in Central, a business sector on Hong Kong island in 1976.
 It was supposed to be a three-month contract but the band's success in wooing the crowd earned it three yearly contracts bundled with TV and concert appearances as means of promoting the band.
 It became a hit with the locals in Hong Kong.
 It was not until it left Hong Kong to start a new performance contract in Singapore that the band was spotted by major recording companies.

 The Alleycats started out in 1978 by signing a contract with Polygram Records-Philips to produce an album.
 It went to Hong Kong to record its album in Dragon Studio.
 Later, Lion Studio in Singapore was responsible for mastering the Alleycats' albums.
-Its first released album was Terima Kasih (Thank You), with their first single Senandung Semalam (Yesterday's Serenade).
+Its first released album was Terima Kasih (Thank You) which featured cover songs of R&B hits from the Anglosphere, but also had originals like their first single Senandung Semalam (lit.
+'Yesterday's Serenade').
+Their 1990 album C.I.N.T.A. represented a departure from pop music into rock.